aaaaaa123456789/libplum/docs/conventions.md

 - The stack is large enough to hold the library's temporary arrays.
   The compiler should be able to determine the maximum stack usage of the library, as it doesn't use any dynamic stack allocation (like VLAs or `alloca`) and there are no recursive functions that allocate large automatic arrays.
-  While it isn't particularly large for a common desktop machine, systems with very small stacks (like 32 KB) might run into stack overflows.
+  While the requirement isn't particularly large for a common desktop machine, systems with very small stacks (like 32 KB) might run into stack overflows.

 In particular, the library doesn't make any assumptions about endianness, floating point format, system locale or character encoding.
+(However, some calculations are optimized for IEEE double-precision floating point and will be more accurate when that format is used.)

 * * *